-Start your illustration and concept art for beginners course by establishing a solid understanding of color, value, and light.
-Then you'll look at how physical attributes affect design choices by learning perspective drawing and anatomy.
+Start your illustration and concept art essentials course by establishing a solid understanding of color, value, and light.
+Then look at how physical attributes affect design choices by learning perspective drawing and anatomy.
 Discuss indirect versus direct design briefs, plus how to develop ideas based on the information you’re given.
 Apply your new skills to design a character, and learn how to professionally polish and present your work.

 Brandon brings almost 20 years of experience as a video game concept artist with a long client list that includes EA, Activision, Capcom, Gree, and Disney Interactive.Read full bio

 Eric is an illustrator/concept artist for film, TV, advertising, publishing, comics and games.
 Clients include Wizards of the Coast (Magic: The Gathering), Weta Workshop, Marvel, Upper Deck, Scholastic and Disney.Read full bio

 Award-winning artist Tyler has worked with major clients like Cryptozoic and Blizzard on titles including Heroes of the Storm, Warhammer, Rift, Star Wars, Hex, Warcraft, and RWBY.Read full bio

 Jonathan currently works as a Concept Artist at Square Enix.
 He has a passion for narrative arts and loves creating worlds, characters, and the stories they can tell.Read full bio

 Humza has worked for EA, Microsoft, Activision, LucasArts, Wargaming, Ubisoft, Fischer Price, Hasbro, Mattel.
 Credits include: Call of Duty, The Division 2, and the Sims.Read full bio